Marine initiatives planned for April 2024 – April 2026

 Public consultations with stakeholders, including Indigenous groups, have taken place since 2023.
 Over the course of the development of the regulatory project, Transport Canada has consulted via meetings of the Canadian Marine Advisory Council (Spring and Fall 2023).
 Also, in Spring and Fall 2023, an update on Marine Safety and Security regulatory work was provided to Indigenous communities and organizations nationally, including local communities, aggregates, governments, treaty organizations and the National Indigenous Organizations, which covers First Nations, Inuit, and Métis peoples.

-The proposed changes are expected to be published in the Canada Gazette, Part I, in mid-2024 for a 30-day public comment period.
+The proposed regulations were published in the Canada Gazette, Part I, on September 14, 2024, for a 75-day public comment period.

 Departmental contact information